 In IT benchmarking, there are a range of parameters that should be taken into account – such as volume (of calls to the help desk, number of incidents resolved, etc.); staffing levels; the scope of a service and the quality of its delivery, the complexity of an operation (for example, how many legacy systems must be maintained), and the maturity of an organisation’s process methodology.
 For example, if a company has built in ISO standards or process maturity models such as ITIL, they are likely to be more efficient and cost-effective than one less structured.

 Getting the big picture

-Having obtained all this enriched data, it can then be harnessed for a wide range of business analyses and projections.
-A fast, accurate and costs-effective way to do this is by using virtual modelling which applies ‘what if’ scenarios to measure various outcomes.
-For example you might ask:
+Having obtained all of this enriched data, it can then be harnessed for a wide range of business analyses and projections.
+A fast, accurate and cost-effective way to do this is by using virtual modelling, which applies ‘what if’ scenarios to measure various outcomes.
+For example, you might ask:

 ‘If we were to merge our IT operations with another organisation or region, what would be the estimated savings?’

 Having looked at the KPIs, the next step is to compare provisioning models.
 These might include in-house, outsourced or a hybrid of both; traditional vs cloud-based providers; new procurement models like SaaS and IaaS; shared (rationalised) services and others.